dmaier-couchbase/cb-cartridge/README.md

 * Install Script
   * Download Couchbase Server 3.0.2 and the OpenSSL dependencies to your Application
-  * Perfrom a single node non-root installation of Couchbase Server 3.0.2 to your Application Root directory
+  * Perfrom a single node non-root installation of Couchbase Server 3.0.2 to your application root directory
   * Start Couchbase Sever

 * Post Install Script
-  * Set Server Node Name
+  * Set server node name
   * Set the default index path
   * Set the default data path
-  * Set the Admin user name to a default value
+  * Set the admin user name to a default value
-  * Set the Admin password to a default value
+  * Set the admin password to a default value
-  * Set the Admin port to a default value
+  * Set the admin port to a default value
-  * Set the Memory Quota to a defualt value
+  * Set the memory quota to a defualt value
   * Keep the 'default' bucket

 * Control Script